Skip to main content

 Nutrition and Hydration

-Download the course as soon as possible and ensure it loads correctly on your cycling computer or phone.
-Please pay attention to the promoter’s website or social media pages, as it is not uncommon for course changes to occur due to weather.
+Download the course map as soon as it’s available, and verify it loads correctly on your cycling computer or phone.
+Keep an eye on the race promoter’s website or social media pages for updates, as course changes due to weather or road conditions are common.

-Pay attention to the weather and pack your race day bag with everything you think you’ll need, plus a little extra just in case.
-Many veteran racers keep a race day bag filled with all their winter gear during the colder months.
+Check the weather forecast and pack your race day bag with everything you might need, plus some extras.
+Many experienced racers keep a race bag ready with essentials like:

 Bike Review Checklist